-- 20.Overseeing the management of the financial and other affairs of the Ontario Securities Commission in accordance with its statutory mandate and Business Plan - 21.Establishing a governance and risk oversight framework for the Ontario Securities Commission to support the Board in fulfilling its responsibilities, including compliance with all applicable legislation, directives, policies, procedures and guidelines - 22.Establishing and applying the Ontario Securities Commission's risk management framework and risk management plan, as directed by the Board - 23.
-Establishing and applying control processes and systems to ensure that the Ontario Securities Commission operates within its approved Business Plan - 24.Establishing policies and procedures so that the Ontario Securities Commission's funds, and any funds the Commission is responsible for administering, are used with integrity and honesty - 25.
-Establishing and applying a financial management framework for the Ontario Securities Commission
+- 20. Overseeing the management of the financial and other affairs of the Ontario Securities Commission in accordance with its statutory mandate and Business Plan - 21.Establishing a governance and risk oversight framework for the Ontario Securities Commission to support the Board in fulfilling its responsibilities, including compliance with all applicable legislation, directives, policies, procedures and guidelines - 22.Establishing and applying the Ontario Securities Commission's risk management framework and risk management plan, as directed by the Board - 23.
+Consulting with the Chief Adjudicator on risks that affect the Capital Markets Tribunal, and the Chief Adjudicator will notify the Chief Executive Officer in a timely manner about any risks arising from the Capital Markets Tribunal's operations that may have, or could reasonably be expected to have, a significant negative impact on the Ontario Securities Commission's reputation or ability to fulfil its mandate - 24.
+Establishing and applying control processes and systems to ensure that the Ontario Securities Commission operates within its approved Business Plan

-- 26.Preparing the Ontario Securities Commission's Annual Report, Statement of Priorities, budget and annual Business Plan for review by the Board - 27.
-Preparing financial statements and reports for approval by the Board - 28.Advising the Chair of the Board on the requirements of, and the Ontario Securities Commission's compliance with, applicable government directives and policies, and Commission by-laws and rules and policies, including annually attesting to the Chair on the Commission's compliance with mandatory requirements - 29.Attesting to the compliance of the Ontario Securities Commission with applicable directives and policies and supporting the Chair of the Board in providing the statement of compliance of the Commission - 30.Undertaking timely risk-based reviews of the Ontario Securities Commission's management and operations - 31.
+- 25.Establishing policies and procedures so that the Ontario Securities Commission's funds, and any funds the Commission is responsible for administering, are used with integrity and honesty - 26.Establishing and applying a financial management framework for the Ontario Securities Commission - 27.
+Preparing the Ontario Securities Commission's Annual Report, Statement of Priorities, budget and annual Business Plan for review by the Board - 28.
+Preparing financial statements and reports for approval by the Board - 29.Advising the Chair of the Board on the requirements of, and the Ontario Securities Commission's compliance with, applicable government directives and policies, and Commission by-laws and rules and policies, including annually attesting to the Chair on the Commission's compliance with mandatory requirements - 30.Attesting to the compliance of the Ontario Securities Commission with applicable directives and policies and supporting the Chair of the Board in providing the statement of compliance of the Commission - 31.Undertaking timely risk-based reviews of the Ontario Securities Commission's management and operations - 32.
 Carrying out in-year monitoring of the Ontario Securities Commission's performance and reporting on results to the Board